Third Sunday of Easter

 Introduction and Context

 Since this 24th chapter of Luke is so well used in the Lectionary, some of the commentary is repeated from other readings.
-However, each reading contains a different emphasis, so additional and more detailed information on some aspects is available in the other commentaries listed above.
+However, each reading contains a different emphasis, so additional and more detailed information on some aspects is available in the other commentaries listed to the right (Readings also used).

 The resurrection narrative in Luke 24 consists of five smaller stories: